The Day Motley Crue Were Born

 They played their first show at L.A. venue the Starwood Club, where Sixx worked and played shows with his previous band, London.
 Sixx said in an interview with L.A.
 Weekly that club manager David Forrest did them a favor by letting them open for already-established metal band Y&T.

 Dave Meniketti, Y&T's singer and guitarist, said he watched Mötley Crüe for a couple of songs.
-He recalled watching with Y&T bassist Phil Kennemore: "I remember the two of us looking at each other and going, ‘Hmmm.
+He recalled being there with Y&T bassist Phil Kennemore: "I remember the two of us looking at each other and going, ‘Hmmm.
 I don’t know.’
 They were a little bit green at that time, but obviously years later [it was] a completely different story."

 Mötley Crüe quickly built a reputation for themselves in the bustling L.A. metal scene as crazed party animals.
 They released their first album, Too Fast for Love, on their own small label, Leathür Records, in 1981.
 In 1982, they were ready to take their act on the road and went on their first tour.

 Their first tour was a financial disaster, thanks in large part to the band's destructive antics.
 But those same antics, along with some staged PR stunts, like Neil's bag of porno, proved useful as they cultivated a reputation as dangerous rebels.

 Mötley Crüe also enjoyed the fortunate timing of the birth and rise of a new television channel named MTV.
 The music video turned out to be the perfect medium for a band that had already developed a signature look and embraced theatrics, as the Crüe had been doing with their Kiss-like live shows.